miku/exploreio/README.md

 Solutions to all exercises can be found in [Solutions.md](https://github.com/miku/exploreio/blob/master/Solutions.md).
-Each exercise should have a solution and potentially a short explanation that comes with it.
+Each exercise has a solution and potentially a short explanation that comes with it.

 The explanations strive for conciseness.
-I hope the aim to be brief does not cause the comments to be cryptic.
+I hope the aim to be brief does not make the comments too cryptic.

 To the instructor
 -----------------